trickstercache/trickster/docs/paths.md

 The default match is `exact`, meaning the client's requested URL Path must be an exact match to the configured path in order to match and be handled by a given Path Config.
 For example a request to `/foo/bar` will not match an `exact` Path Config for `/foo`.

 A `prefix` match will match any client-requested path to the Path Config with the longest prefix match.
 A `prefix` match Path Config to `/foo` will match `/foo/bar` as well as `/foobar` and `/food`.
 A basic string match is used to evaluate the incoming URL path, so it is recommended to consider finishing paths with a trailing `/`, like `/foo/` in Path Configurations, if needed to avoid any unintentional matches.

+### Method Matching Scope

+The `methods` section of a Path Config takes a string array of HTTP Methods that are routed through this Path Config.
+You can provide `[ '*' ]` to route all methods for this path.

 ## Suggested Use Cases